Muhammad Ali Jinnah's 11 August Speech

 Muhammad Ali Jinnah's 11 August Speech is a speech made by Muhammad Ali Jinnah, founding father of Pakistan and known as Quaid-e-Azam (Great Leader) to the Constituent Assembly of Pakistan.
-While Pakistan was created as a result of what could be described as Indian Muslim nationalism, Jinnah was once an ambassador of Hindu-Muslim unity.
-When the Partition of India finally occurred, Jinnah, soon-to-be Governor-General of the Dominion of Pakistan, outlined his vision of Pakistan in an address to the Constituent Assembly, delivered on 11 August 1947.
-He spoke of an inclusive and impartial government, religious freedom, rule of law and equality for all.
+While Pakistan was created as a result of what could be described as "Indian Muslim nationalism", Jinnah was once an ambassador of Hindu-Muslim unity.
+When the British Raj finally ended, Jinnah, soon-to-be Governor-General of the Dominion of Pakistan, outlined his vision of Pakistan in an address to the Constituent Assembly, delivered on 11 August 1947.
+He spoke of an inclusive and impartial government, religious freedom, rule of law, and equality for all.

 He opened by saying the Assembly had two tasks: Writing a provisional constitution and governing the country meantime.
 He continued with a list of urgent problems: